jrhuerga/mule-flex-data-masking/README.md

 ## Publishing the policy in Exchange
 Following steps describe how to publish the policy in MuleSoft Exchange.

-1. Open MuleSof Exchange and click on Publish new asset
+1. Open MuleSof Exchange and click on _Publish new asset_
-1. Enter the name Custom Data Masking
+1. Enter the name _Custom Data Masking_
-1. Select Policy as Asset Type
+1. Select _Policy_ as _Asset Type_
-1. Upload the file schema.json
+1. Upload the file _schema.json_
-1. Upload the file definition.yaml.
+1. Upload the file _definition.yaml_.
 To avoid errors, make sure you keep its EOL characters in Unix format.
 1. Click on Publish.
 This will take a while.
-When it finishes, click on Implementations and Add Implementation
+When it finishes, click on Implementations and _Add Implementation_
-1. Enter the name Custom Data Masking Impl
+1. Enter the name _Custom Data Masking Impl_
-1. Upload the file flex_custom_policy_data_masking.wasm
+1. Upload the file _flex_custom_policy_data_masking.wasm_ you obtained in previous steps after compiling the sources using Rust and Cargo
-1. Upload the file implementation.yaml.
+1. Upload the file _implementation.yaml_.
 To avoid errors, make sure you keep its EOL characters in Unix format.
-1. Click on Add Implementation
+1. Click on _Add Implementation_

 ## Testing the policy